IWI Tavor: Chambering, cartridges and ammunition feeding

-The Tavor is primarily chambered in 5.56×45mm NATO, although 9×19mm Parabellum and 5.45×39mm Russian models are also available.
+The Tavor is primarily chambered in 5.56×45mm NATO and uses STANAG magazines, conversion kits for 9×19mm Parabellum and 5.45×39mm calibre are also available.

 The IDF uses both 55 gr M193 and 62 gr M855 5.56×45mm rounds.
 M193 rounds are used by regular infantrymen for better terminal effects at shorter distances, while the heavier M855 is used by sharpshooters.

-The Tavor accepts standard STANAG magazines.

 Last round bolt-open catch

 The Tavor features a last round bolt catch, whereby the bolt holds open after the last round discharges.
 This is a request of modern armies, as it helps to allow soldiers to know when their magazine empties and to reduce reloading times during combat while also not requiring manual action cycling after.

 Barrel

-Tavor barrels are made from CrMoV steel and cold-hammer-forged (CHF) on the premises of the IWI factory in Ramat HaSharon.
+The Tavor barrels are made from CrMoV steel and cold-hammer-forged (CHF) on the premises of the IWI factory in Ramat HaSharon.
 The TAR-21 barrel is 18 inches (457 mm) in length and is chrome-lined for durability and corrosion resistance.
-The barrel features 6 grooves in a 1 in 7 inch (178 mm) twist, or 32 calibers right hand twist rate.
+The barrel features 6 grooves in a 1 in 7 inch (178 mm) twist, or 32 calibres right hand twist rate.

 The barrel is fitted with a 'birdcage' style flash suppressor, which can be fully disassembled without the need for additional tools.